wesamhamad/Brick_Breaker_Game/README.md

 *  **Animation:** each time the ball hit the yellow brick screen shaked and destroyed the brick into smaller pices.

 * **Multiple brick types:** there is four types of brick:
-  * Yellow  bricks: this is the basic brick, it just waits to be broken;
+  * Yellow & Orange bricks: this is the basic brick, it just waits to be broken;
-  * Orange bricks: this is almost the same as the White brick, but needs two hits instead of one to break.
+  * Red bricks: this is almost the same as the Yellow brick, but needs two hits instead of one to break.
-  * Red bricks:  needs three hits to break.
   * Blue bricks: this bricks moves horizontally as either a blue ball (which extends size of paddle) or a fire (which shrink size of paddle).

 **Levels with different settings:** there are three different settings (Easy, Normal and Hard) also, user can choose his own !